Segmentation and Estimation of Change-point Models: False Positive Control and Confidence Regions: Simulations and Applications

-Table 5 provides the outcomes of 1000 simulations for detecting $M$ change-points randomly located from 0 to 500.
-The sizes of the changes are normally distributed with mean value $2.5 \xi$, where the values $\xi$ are independently $\pm 1$ with probability 1/2 and variance $0.5.$ The first method uses the maximum $\max |Z_{i,j,k}|$, with segmentation based on the smallest value of $k-i$ for which the statistic exceeds the 0.05 level threshold $b_1 = 4.83$; the second is the sequential version described above, with the threshold 4.33; the third is the Wild Binary Segmentation procedure of \cite{Fr14} with threshold $b_{\rm WBS}$ = 4.565.
+Table \ref{tableMC} provides the outcomes of 1000 simulations for detecting $M$ change-points randomly located from 0 to 500.
+The sizes of the changes are normally distributed with mean value $2.5 \xi$, where the values $\xi$ are independently $\pm 1$ with probability 1/2 and variance $0.5.$ The first method uses the LLR statistic with segmentation based on the smallest value of $k-i$ for which the statistic exceeds the 0.05 level threshold $b_{\rm LLR} = 4.83$; the second is a faster LLR procedure introduced in the following paragraph; the third is the sequential version described above, with the threshold 4.33; the fourth is the Wild Binary Segmentation (WBS) procedure of \cite{Fr14} with 5,000 random segments and threshold $b_{\rm WBS}$ = 4.565.
 (This threshold is close to, but slightly different from the value $1.3 [2\log(m)]^{1/2} = 4.58$ recommended by Fryzlewicz, which was presumably determined by numerical experimentation.
-Our threshold is the 0.15 significance threshold according to the approximation \eq{2.1}.)
-The fourth is the segmentation procedure based on \eq{NZ} with the threshold 4.42.
-The last two procedures are CBS and Multi discussed above in this section.
+Our threshold would be the 0.15 significance threshold according to the approximation \eq{2.1}.)
+The fifth is SaRa with the (simulated) threshold 4.42.
+The last two procedures are CBS and Multi as discussed above.

+Since LLR requires order $m^3$ computations, it can be slow for large values of $m$.
+A possible speed-up is based on the observation that for the large backgrounds required to detect relatively small changes, determining the exact background does not seem to be important.
+Suppose that in considering a fixed value of $j$, to determine an appropriate $k$, we choose $k = j+1$, then choose a new value of $k$ recursively as the old value plus $\max(1, [(k-j)/10])$, where $[x]$ denotes the largest integer less than or equal to $x$.
+Thus, for $k-j < 20$, we choose every integer, then every second integer for $k-j < 30$, etc. The computational complexity of this procedure is of order $m (\log(m))^2 \ell^2$.
+In Table \ref{tableMC} this procedure with $\ell = 10$ is denoted LLR-F. Other speed-ups of a similar nature are possible.

+The procedures LLR and SaRa are the only ones that in theory have control over the false positive rate; and the simulations show that others can make twice as many false positives errors.
+As expected SaRa has problems with detection of near-by change-points.
+Both these procedures pay for their strict control over the false positive rate with less power than the others, especially when there is a relatively large number of change-points.
+CBS and Multi do not lose as much power as the number of change-points increases, but they suffer an increasing number of false positive errors.
+SLLR and WBS do not have the false positive control of LLR and SaRa, but they also do not suffer as great a loss of power with an increasing number of change-points.
+Between SLLR and WBS, SLLR seems to perform slightly better.

-Although the simple counts in Table 5 without an indication of accuracy of the detections are not definitive, as we see in Table \ref{tableexamples}, in most cases accuracy is less an issue than the errors of over or under detection.
+Although the simple counts in Table \ref{tableMC} without an indication of accuracy of the detections are not definitive, as we see in Tables \ref{tableexamples} and \ref{localtrends}, in most cases accuracy of estimation of the change-points is less an issue than the errors of over or under detection.